donalmurtagh/migrate-2-grails3/README.md

 #### Arguments

-- path: the *relative* path (from the application being migrated) to the empty Grails 3 application
+- `path` the *relative* path (from the application being migrated) to the empty Grails 3 application
-- plugin package name: this argument is optional and only used if a plugin is being migrated.
+- `plugin package name` this argument is optional and only used if a plugin is being migrated.
 It specifies the package name that will be used for the plugin descriptor's class.
-If omitted a package name of the form `grails.plugins.${appName}` will be used
+If omitted a package name of the form `grails.plugins.${appName}` will be used. `${appName}` is derived from the `app.name` property in `application.properties`

 ### Automatic Migration Tasks